Quiet Zones

 Answer: Deactivated sirens in an emergency vehicle approaching a highway-rail grade crossing won't necessarily allow the driver to hear an approaching train horn.
 Ambient noise levels in the vehicle's cab often drown out the train's warning sounds.
 Our e-Learning for first responders course provides EMS personnel and other emergency responders with information necessary to help them prepare their response to a railroad incident.

-Learn more about Operation Lifesaver's e-Learning Course for first responders.
+Learn more about Operation Lifesaver's resources and training for first responders.